- Benefits of good nutrition during cancer treatment

 For people with weakened immune systems

 Cancer and its treatment can weaken your body’s immune system by affecting the blood cells that protect us against disease and germs.
-As a result, your body cannot fight infection, foreign substances, and disease as well as a healthy person’s body can.
+As a result, your body can’t fight infection, foreign substances, and disease as well as a healthy person’s body can.

 - Wash your hands with warm, soapy water for 20 seconds before and after preparing food and before eating.